GoogleChrome/audion/message-docs.md

 }

+// Notifies the panel that it is missing web audio updates that occurred before
+// the dev tools instance opened.
+{
+  'type': 'missing_updates'
+}

 // Indicates the creation of a new AudioContext.
 Context IDs are unique within a
 // frame.
 {
   type: 'new_context',
   contextId: {number}
+}

+// Sent from dev-tools.js to panel.js.
+Tells panel to redraw the audio graph.
+// The graph itself is store in panelWindow.audioGraph.
+{
+  type: 'redraw_graph'
 }